 - Where does our drinking water come from?
 A well?
 A river?
 A lake?
 A reservoir along the river? - What are the main water sources?
 What are the current source capacities?
 What is Dickson Lake used for? - What happens to your water to make it clean and safe for drinking?
 Where is your water treatment plant?
-What is done there?
-How is water quality monitored?
-How many tests are done annually? - How is water treated before it gets to you?
-What is added, what is removed? - Give your poster board a title & be creative with captions and presenting facts...let your imagination flow.
+What is done there? - How is water treated before it gets to you?
+What is added, what is removed? - Give your poster board a title & be creative with captions and presenting facts.

-Handout 2: How to Create a Great Poster Board!
+Lesson 2: Where Does Our Water Come From?
+Grades 9-10 Handout 2: How to Create a Great Poster Board